NOAA-EMC/xregrid/README.md

 # XRegrid

-An optimized ESMF-based regridder for xarray that provides significant performance improvements over xESMF.
+An optimized ESMF-based regridder for xarray that provides significant performance improvements.

 ## Overview